RainerRoss/Send-SMS-with-Twilio-from-IBM-i/README.md

 # How does it works

-Twilio provides a Node.js API to send SMS messages.
+Twilio provides a Node.js REST API to send SMS messages.
 This solution give you a simple RPGLE program to send the SMS data to a DataQueue.
 When the SMS message is sent to the DataQueue a Node.js program wait for new SMS messages.
 Once the message arrived the Node.js program send the message with the Twilio REST-API.

 # You need
 ```